It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Have you ever heard of someone accidentally sawing themselves rather than the panel they were working on?
 Yes, it happens.

 If you ever use a circular saw, be sure your mind works in tandem with your hands.
-If you’re working at a height, you may be sanding; make sure the ladder is properly secured, or you’ll fall to the ground in no time.
+If you’re working at a height, you may be sanding; make sure the ladder is adequately secured, or you’ll fall to the ground in no time.

 It’s a good idea to put on the proper safety gear for the job you wish to accomplish.
 However, don’t stop there.